Large Granny Square with Circle Centre

 summer garden from above

-Hopefully I will get the sewing machine out tonight.
+I went upstairs and took a picture.
+Everything is looking quite nice from this angle!
+Hopefully, I will get the sewing machine out tonight.
 I’d like to make a start on that skirt.